ExtendRealityLtd/VRTK/CONTRIBUTING.md

 The type must be one of the following:

-  * feat: A new feature
+  * feat: A new feature.
-  * fix: A bug fix
+  * fix: A bug fix.
-  * docs: Documentation only changes
+  * docs: Documentation only changes.
-  * refactor: A code change that neither fixes a bug or adds a feature
+  * refactor: A code change that neither fixes a bug or adds a feature.
-  * perf: A code change that improves performance
+  * perf: A code change that improves performance.
-  * test: Adding missing tests
+  * test: Adding missing tests.
-  * chore: Changes to the build process or auxiliary tools or libraries such as documentation generation
+  * chore: Changes to the build process or auxiliary tools or libraries such as documentation generation.

 ### Scope